unicef/publicgoods-toolkit/community.md

 DPG needs further work to be useful for a certain purpose, then that work may have to happen outside the current project community.

 In this instance, some community members might decide to make what's known as a 'hard fork' (or 'social fork') of the project.
 This entails copying the source code and creating a separate open source project that's able to develop in a new direction -- an action that's entirely impossible under a non-open source code license.
-A well known example of a hard fork would be the creation of LibreOffice from the OpenOffice code base, which was a mass market type project sponsored by Sun Microsystems.
-When Oracle acquired Sun Microsystems in 2010, it was clear to OpenOffice participants that OpenOffice's competitive alternative to Microsoft Office wasn't important to Oracle's business strategy and continued investment, so they created a successful hard fork of OpenOffice and launched a new open source product and community called [LibreOffice](https://www.libreoffice.org/).
-Another is the Mifos X platform described above.
+A well known example of a hard fork would be the creation of LibreOffice from the OpenOffice code base, which was a mass market type open source project sponsored by Sun Microsystems.
+When Oracle acquired Sun Microsystems in 2010, it was clear to OpenOffice participants that OpenOffice's competitive alternative to Microsoft Office wasn't important to Oracle's business and would thus likely run into problems, so they created a successful hard fork of OpenOffice and launched a new open source product and community around it called [LibreOffice](https://www.libreoffice.org/).
+Another hard fork is the Mifos X platform described above, although that decision was based on sound business strategy and planning.

 However, hard forks aren't always successful.
-They're costly in terms of user confusion, potential legal wrangling over trademarks, and in-house and community resources, and they can harm community goodwill too.
+They can be costly in terms of user confusion, potential legal wrangling over trademarks, and in-house and community resources, and they can harm community goodwill too.
 Forking a project to meet your needs should always be a [last resort](https://producingoss.com/en/forks.html).
 However, agencies should be aware that this is an option for open source projects that are at a stage of maturity in which the community has made it clear that stability is more important than new features.
 In these instances, if there is no other alternative project that suits an agency's needs, it might be reasonable to consider a hard fork, and you might find the project's community supportive of your new direction.

 **KEY RECOMMENDATION**: A 'hard fork' of a project to meet your needs should always be a last resort.
 Such an action might be appropriate for a mature open source product in which there is community understanding of and support for your new direction, but this is a costly and fraught thing to do and would require thorough planning and much foresight.